-Ken Blanchard, author of countless leadership books, platforms a very helpful construct in Leadership and the One Minute Manager.
+Ken Blanchard, author of countless leadership books, lays out a very helpful construct in Leadership and the One Minute Manager.
 His simple model calls out four leadership styles that leaders can leverage based on the competency of their direct report.

-- Style I: Directing-The leader provides specific instructions and closelysupervises task accomplishment. - Style 2: Coaching-The leader continues to direct and closely supervise task accomplishment, but also explains decisions, solicits suggestions, and supports progress. - Style 3: Supporting-The leader facilitates and supports subordinates efforts toward task accomplishment and shares responsibility for decision-making with them. - Style 4: Delegating-The leader turns over responsibility for decision-making and problem-solving to subordinates.
+- Style I: Directing-The leader provides specific instructions and closely supervises task accomplishment. - Style 2: Coaching-The leader continues to direct and closely supervise task accomplishment, but also explains decisions, solicits suggestions, and supports progress.

+- Style 3: Supporting-The leader facilitates and supports his/her direct report efforts toward task accomplishment and shares responsibility for decision-making with them. - Style 4: Delegating-The leader turns over responsibility for decision-making and problem-solving to his/her direct report.

 Using the language of this construct, our friend George received "delegation".
-Unfortunately, what he really needed was a truckload of "direction".
+Unfortunately, what he really needed was a truckload (pun intended) of "direction".

-So who are the people in your posse of leadership influence?
+So who are the people in your tribe of leadership influence?
 And have you rightly gauged the style of leadership that is needed for them to be successful?